sayande717/notes/topics/Computer-Networks.md

 - It is a 2 port device.
 - While an amplifier amplifies the signal (from x to 2x,3x, etc), a repeater regenerates the signal (x) and retains it's original strength.
 - Signal filtering/attenuation: Not possible, since it's purely hardware.
-- Collision: A maximum of `n` collisions can occur, if there are `n` connected devices.
+- **Collision Domain**: A maximum of `n` collisions can occur, if there are `n` connected devices.
+- **Broadcast Domain**: Any broadcast packet will reach all devices connected, on all sides of the repeater.

 ### Hub
 - Layer: `Physical`